rahulsutradhar/Perpule-Demo/README.md

   - Password Authentication
   - Phone Number Authentication

-Content- Showing TopStories of Hacker News using Hacker News API, and upon clicking on any storeis user can check the comments and the website in a webview.
+Content- Showing TopStories of Hacker News using Hacker News API, and upon clicking on any stories user can check the comments and the website in a webview.